top of page

 To say this coin is valuable and highly desirable among investors and collectors worldwide is an absolute understatement.

-1929 (Philadelphia) is a significantly important issue because it was the last year the $5 Indian Half Eagle was produced, closing out a denomination that was the first Gold coin minted for circulation by the United States Mint in 1795.
+1929 (Philadelphia) is a significantly important issue because it was the last year the $5 Indian half eagle was produced, closing out a denomination that was the first gold coin minted for circulation by the United States Mint in 1795.

 Due to economic conditions preceding the Great Depression, most of the mintage of 1929 was held back as gold reserves.
 Eventually, in the early 1930s, the coins held in reserve met their demise by way of the melting pot.
-Thus ending the $5 gold Half Eagle denominations legacy and 134-year run.
+Thus ending the $5 gold half eagle denomination's legacy and 134-year run.

 1914-D (Denver) is one of the most under-appreciated coins of the series.
 Almost all known examples are certified and graded MS-63 or less.
-This coin is a true "condition rarity" and scarce in any Mint State grade.
+This coin is a true "condition rarity" and scarce in any Uncirculated Mint State grade.

-After the Presidential Gold recall of 1933, coins held as reserves in the U.S. Treasury Department and bank vaults were eventually melted.
-This created many of the great rarities in the U.S. Rare Gold coin market today.
+After the Presidential gold recall of 1933, coins held as reserves in the U.S. Treasury Department and bank vaults were eventually melted.
+This created many of the great rarities in the U.S. Rare gold coin market today.

 SAN FRANCISCO MINT SET & THE 1909-O